legendGHC24/instructions/README.md

 # Getting started

+Attendees of the workshop can either listen in to this workshop, OR follow through the steps.
+We recommend following through the steps before joining the session and sharing your github handle with us beforehand (Setup Step#1) for the best workshop experience.

+# Setup
 1. Get copilot access - Add your github handle to this page:
 2. Get VSCode - https://code.visualstudio.com/download
    For Mac - Go to About this mac - check your chip.
 For me, it was Apple Chip and I downloaded .zip in a new folder called "legendghc24".
 Double clicked to finally get VSCode started.